reivaxy/iotinator/README.md

 Xiot is a framework consisting of set of classes available as libraries, that make easy Wifi connection, Oled screen display, information exchange, web app interface.

-An Xiot swarm is composed of a iotinator "master" module, and a bunch of modules (bunch start at one...).
+An Xiot swarm is composed of a iotinator "master" module, and a bunch of agent modules (bunch start at one...).

 Iotinator is the master module of the Xiot framework.